Mary Willing Byrd: Settling debts and financial strategy

-Her husband committed suicide in January 1777, leaving considerable debts.
-She managed his plantations, including Westover Plantation, in Charles City County, in order to satisfy his creditors and still preserve some property for their ten children to inherit.
+Byrd managed his plantations, including Westover Plantation, in Charles City County, and Buckland in order to satisfy his creditors and still preserve some property for their ten children to inherit.
 She sold off some western lands, residences in Richmond and Williamsburg, and other property, but she was able to retain control of Westover, the major Byrd plantation in Charles City County.